Play On (Carrie Underwood album): Singles and other songs

-Tours

-North American Tour
+Tour

-Underwood began the Play On Tour on March 11, 2010.
-The tour includes several legs traveling across the globe, with the first and second leg focusing on the United States and Canada.
-Her opening acts/guest performers for the spring tour were Craig Morgan and Sons of Sylvia.
+Underwood announced her third headlining tour, Play On Tour, on December 10, 2009.
+Her opening acts and guest performers for the spring tour were Craig Morgan and Sons of Sylvia.
 The second leg included Sons of Sylvia and country singer Billy Currington.
 The first leg began in Reading, Pennsylvania on March 11, and concluded in Saint Paul, Minnesota at the Minnesota State Fair on August 31.
 The second leg began on September 25, in Portland, Oregon, and concluded on December 19, in Calgary, Canada.

-The tour was ranked at number 15 on the Top 100 Tours in July 2010 for the first half of the year.
-Within four months of the tour's first leg, it raked in an approximate total of $18,400,000, and sold over 375,000 tickets.
+The tour was ranked at number 2 on Billboards Hot Tours in October 2010.

 In December 2010, the tour ranked at number 19 for the largest North American tours of 2010, and again at number 31 for the largest tours worldwide for the 2010 touring year.
-The tour made a collective total of $38,300,000 and reached to over one million fans, becoming Underwood's largest tour to date.

-Australian Tour

-On May 16, 2011, Sony Music and Underwood collectively announced the singer would travel to Australia in June 2011 to promote her Play On album for her first international headline tour.
-During the tour's duration, Underwood would also release the Play On: Deluxe Edition exclusively to Australia.
-The album included six previous number one singles of Underwood's, as well as a studio recording of "Home Sweet Home", a recording in which has never been featured on an album before.
+The tour made a collective total of $38,300,000 and reached to over one million fans.
+On May 16, 2011, it was announced that Underwood would travel to Australia in June 2011, to promote Play On for her first international headline tour.